How To Spot A Bushfire Tradie And Charity Scammer

 Whether it be 'do-gooders' using fake charities or dodgy tradies promising a quick fix for cash, Aussie's are being urged to be on the lookout for bushfire scammers.

-So far this year, residents have lost close to $50,000 to fake charities alone, according to Scam Watch.
+Last year residents lost close to $50,000 to fake charities alone, according to Scam Watch.
 The majority of those caught were women who gave their credit card details out over the phone or via email.

 Scammers often try to take advantage of a person's generosity and compassion for others in need in the wake of disasters or emergencies.